 Schedule a Dentist Appointment at Stubbs Family Dentistry

-Dr. Michael Flynn wants your teeth to stay healthy for life.
-Dr. Flynn and his staff embrace modern technology that makes your dental visits more comfortable.
+Dr. Stubbs wants your teeth to stay healthy for life.
+Dr. Stubbs and his staff embrace modern technology that makes your dental visits more comfortable.
 You’ll feel good about the state of your teeth after regularly attending checkups and cleanings.
 Schedule your next appointment with Stubbs Family Dentistry in West Allis, WI by calling 414-541-8250.